 October 2017: 4 houses for 10 children in 7 days

 The family pictured below had been through some very tough times.
 The 6 of them lived in a broken wooden shed in Nyeri.
 James (right) scored very impressive primary school marks of 352/500 but couldn’t start secondary school in Jan 2016 due to lack of £140.
 His dream of becoming a neuro surgeon was in jeopardy.
 He decided he wanted to try and commit suicide so that he wouldn’t see so much more struggles but he was convinced not to by our GEF staff and a local counsellor.
 Thanks to kind sponsorship from Alan Esson, James is now in secondary school and tells us the sky is the limit for him and his family.
 He is determined to change his family’s life for the better.
 His brother Stephen (left) fell of the back of a moving pick-up truck in 2013 and spent 1 month in a coma.
 Hospital fees were impossibly high to pay but neighbours joined together to pay some and the rest was paid by the local area administration.
 He has now fully recovered and wishes to go to college so that he can become a plant operator.
-Twin girls Faith and Ann are currently in nursery thanks to support from several of our house building volunteers.
-They never stop smiling despite living in some of the worst conditions we have seen.
+Twin girls Faith and Ann are currently in nursery school thanks to support from four of our house building volunteers, Suzy, Susan, Fiona and Susan.
+They never stopped smiling even though they were living in some of the worst conditions we have seen.
+These smiles are even bigger now thanks to the volunteers efforts and the girls provided us with lots of singing and entertainment during the building.
 Paul is also back in school thanks to sponsorship from Claire Barrie and Chris Hanton as part of our #12days12futures campaign in December 2016.
 There is an amazing unity between the children and their mum.